Spherical Equivariant Layers for 3D Atomic Systems

 A more sophisticated approach is gated nonlinearity, where we use a scalar quantity (such as the norm of a higher-type feature) to gate the feature: $\mathbf{h}^{(\ell)} \leftarrow \sigma(\lVert\mathbf{h}^{(\ell)}\rVert) \cdot \mathbf{h}^{(\ell)}$, where $\sigma$ is a standard activation function (e.g., sigmoid or SiLU).
 This preserves equivariance because the norm $\lVert\mathbf{h}^{(\ell)}\rVert$ is rotation-invariant, and multiplying by a scalar preserves the transformation properties.

-For the output layer, the approach depends on what quantity we want to predict.
-For invariant quantities like total energy, we use only the type-0 features and sum over all atoms to get a single scalar.
-For equivariant quantities like forces on each atom, we can either use the type-1 features directly or compute forces as the negative gradient of the predicted energy: $\mathbf{F} = -\nabla E$.
-The gradient approach guarantees energy conservation (the forces are conservative), which is important for molecular dynamics simulations, but requires backpropagation through the energy prediction.
+The output layer depends on the target quantity.
+For invariant quantities such as total energy, the model uses type-0 features and sums over atoms to obtain one scalar.
+For equivariant quantities such as atomic forces, the model can either use type-1 features directly or compute forces as the negative gradient of the predicted energy: $\mathbf{F} = -\nabla E$.
+The gradient approach guarantees conservative forces, which matters for molecular dynamics, but it requires backpropagation through the energy prediction.

 Input: Positions + Atom Types